There’s a fine line between staying in touch...and being downright obnoxious.

 How many people are opening your emails?
 Are they clicking on links?
 What is your unsubscribe rate?

 If you're just getting started and need some benchmark statistics to measure against, check out MailChimp’s Average Email Campaign Stats of MailChimp Customers by Industry.
-The statistics for the real estate industry include:
+The averages for the real estate industry include:

 Don’t let your emails become an annoyance to your real estate leads.
 Make sure each email you send is useful and relevant.
 Eliminate fluff to make it a quick read.
 Test and proofread your email for errors.
-And continue to monitor your email analytics for engagement (opens, clicks, unsubscribes).
+And continue to monitor your email analytics for engagement.

-If you do it right, your real estate leads will actually look forward to getting your emails!
+If you do it right, your contacts will actually look forward to getting your emails!